wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 1. Orbital predictions of satellites (fetched from [CelesTrak](https://celestrak.org/))

 2. Properties about the satellite and its sensor (compiled from various sources and stored as constellation-level json files).

+Each constellation has a json file, which requires a satellite ID number (or array of numbers for constellations), thus linking orbits with properties.

+Using a Python library called [skyfield](https://rhodesmill.org/skyfield/), the position of each satellite is calculated in steps of time — currently every 5 minutes for a forward-looking 48 hour period.
+We then "connect the dots" to create linestrings representing their orbital paths.
+Relying mainly on the `swath width` value (the physical width of data the sensor collects), the path is then extruded into a polygon representing the observation area.